The 2030 climate and energy framework

-The agreement on the 2030 framework, specifically the EU domestic greenhouse gas reduction target of at least 40%, will form the basis of the EU's contribution to the new global climate change agreement.
+The agreement on the 2030 framework, specifically the EU domestic greenhouse gas reduction target of at least 40%, formed the basis of the EU's contribution to the new global climate change agreement.
 This contribution, known as the Intended Nationally Determined Contribution (INDC) was formally approved at an Environment Council meeting on 6 March 2015.
-The EU and its member states are the first major economy to communicate their INDCs for the forthcoming negotiations.
+The EU and its member states were the first major economy to communicate their INDCs for the negotiations.

 The European Council will continue to give strategic guidance to the 2030 framework as needed, particularly on the emissions trading system (ETS), interconnections and energy efficiency.